-Want to start a business but short of an idea?
+Do you want to start a business but you haven’t found the right idea?

 Some of the best business ideas stem from:

 Current occupation – What do you do now?
 Could you start a business that is the same or similar to your current job?
 It is one of the easiest ways to transition from employee to entrepreneur.